API Authentication

 Depending on the Identity you are using, the Credentials supported are such:

-WebAuthn is a web authentication standard supported by most modern browsers, which leverages your devices key-management features (like touch ID on a mac, a phone authenticator, a yubikey, etc).
+Passkeys is the common term used to describe the Fido2 standard called "WebAuthn".
+It is a web authentication standard supported by most modern browsers, phones and devices, which leverages your devices key-management features (like touch ID on a mac, a phone authenticator, a yubikey, some password managers support creating and storing passkeys, etc).

-Essentially, WebAuthn allows you to create cryptographic keys stored on one of your device (your device enclave), and use them to sign payloads when needed using touch ID (or else).
+Thos passkeys can then be used by the user to sign payloads when needed.
 Here's some screenshots with some examples of WebAuthn prompts shown in your browser during Credential creation, or during Signing using those Credentials.

 You can read more about WebAuthn on webauthn.guide, and if you want you can test a WebAuthn demo on webauthn.io